Knife Angel National Anti-Violence Tour

 The Knife Angel in Gwent

-Throughout the duration of the Knife Angel’s visit we will be working with Gwent Police and partners including Newport City Council, Fearless, the St Giles Trust and Street Doctors to deliver workshops on the dangers of violence and aggression to young people in Gwent.
+Throughout the duration of the Knife Angel’s visit we worked with Gwent Police and partners including Newport City Council, Fearless, the St Giles Trust and Street Doctors to deliver workshops on the dangers of violence and aggression to young people in Gwent.

-Residents are encouraged to take photos of the Knife Angel and share them via the hashtag #KnifeAngelGwent
+Residents were encouraged to take photos of the Knife Angel and share them via the hashtag #KnifeAngelGwent

 Design an anti-violence sticker

-As part of the Knife Angel’s visit we want children help us design a sticker that people can wear to show their support and ‘say no to violence’.
+As part of the Knife Angel’s visit we asked school children to help us design a sticker that people could wear to show their support and ‘say no to violence’.

-The top three designs will receive a voucher and the overall winner will have their stickers designed and printed.
-They will be worn by hundreds of children and young people at events over the next year.
+The top two designs were professional printed and have worn by hundreds of children and young people at events over following years

 Seek support